Siegler-von-Catan/pipeline/README.md

 - shape from shading
 - post-processing, like generating the 3d stl file using blender

+I tried to keep track of some of the datasets origins and how we processed them in `dataset_information.md`.

 # Usage
 We bundled the dependencies in a Dockerfile, to make it as easy as possible to use.